skiffos/SkiffOS/configs/pine64/README.md

 These commands require root and may need to be run with `sudo bash`.

 ```
+# set SKIFF_WORKSPACE if you previously set it while compiling.
 export SKIFF_WORKSPACE=myworkspace
 export PINE64_SD=/dev/sdx # make sure this is correct - i.e. /dev/sdb
 make cmd/pine64/common/format